JoeyBernhardt/NumericalEcology/Chap-9-presentation.md

 - data submitted to CA must be frequencies or frequency-like, dimensionally homogeneous and non-negative (as is the case of species counts or presence–absence data)

--  raw data are transformed into a matrix Q, of cell-by-cell contributions to the pearson χ 2 statistic
+-  raw data are transformed into a matrix Q, of cell-by-cell contributions to the pearson χ 2 statistic (which is calculated on relative counts, and not on the original ones, and it standardizes by the mean and not by the variance)

 - get an ordination, where the χ 2 distance is preserved among sites instead of the Euclidean distance.
 The χ 2 distance is not influenced by double zeros